kiba/Writings/for_science/chp13_return.md

 Then there was Archer's mental condition and his reckless exploration.
 In retrospect, the machine shouldn't condone his actions and pressed for a more cautious approach.
 Look where it got the humans.

+Perhaps they needed to come up with a contingency and a plan to cure Archer's health before he becomes a danger to himself and to the people he loved or care about.

 ***

 ## **Chief Engineer Sasaki**

 Sasaki was becoming irate.
 James was instructed to not be generous to her and Sidonia.
 Yet, she could see their point of view.
-The captain's negotiation backfired, all in to secure trans-dimensional travel technology.
+The captain's negotiation backfired, all in to guarantee that they would secure trans-dimensional travel technology.

 They could be nice, and it could work out.
 There was no guarantee, however.
 The captain took a risk and it predictably angered someone on the opposing side.